The Setup tab is where you define your company.

 Step 1: General Setup

 Here we need you to tell us about your leadership team.
 Click on each of the roles listed and enter the Name, Email Address, and Phone Number.
-This information is used to help our support staff no who to call when issues arise.
+This information is used to help our support staff know who to call when issues arise.

 - Owner/CEO – This is the principle of the business, and is the executive decision-maker.